whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/exploring_genes_in_bash.md

 - which chromosome is it on?
 - which strand is it transcribed on?
 - what type of gene is it - is it protein-coding?
-- what type of gene is it?
-(Hint: look for the `gene_type` attribute.)
+(Hint: look for the `gene_type` attribute.
+It can be looked up in the [list of biotypes](https://www.gencodegenes.org/pages/biotypes.html).)
-- how many transcripts does it have?
+- how many transcripts does the gene have?

 :::